daxcee/sahat.github.com/_drafts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

 [Navigating the React Ecosystem](http://www.toptal.com/react/navigating-the-react-ecosystem) | Excellent blog post by Tomas Holas exploring ES6, Generators, Babel, React, React Router, Alt, Flux, React Forms, Typeahead and Calendar widgets.
 In many ways it complements this tutorial.
 Highly recommend.
 [A Quick Tour Of ES6](http://jamesknelson.com/es6-the-bits-youll-actually-use/) | Supplemental resource for learning more about new ES6 features.
 Very practical and easy to read blog post.
 [Atomic CSS](http://acss.io/) | A radical new approach for styling your app.
 It takes time getting used to it, but when you do, its advantages are quite nice.
 You no longer have to abstract styles with CSS classes, instead you style React components with "atomic" classes inside your components.
+[classnames](https://github.com/JedWatson/classnames) | A JavaScript utility for conditionally joining `classNames` together.
+It's a more elegant solution than using ternary operator and string concatenation.

 ## In Closing